OWASP/www-chapter-coimbatore/index.md

 **Welcome to the OWASP Coimbatore chapter homepage!**

 The OWASP Coimbatore chapter is dedicated to promoting application security awareness, knowledge sharing, and collaboration among security professionals in the Coimbatore region.
-OWASP Coimbatore Chapter is led by a passionate group of Chapter leaders - Arun.S, Rohit.S, Ganana Manoharan & Subash.
+OWASP Coimbatore Chapter is led by a passionate group of Chapter leaders - Arun.S, Rohit.S, Ganana Manoharan.